 WICHITA FALLS (KFDX/KJTL) — The Wichita Falls-Wichita County Public Health District reported Wednesday no new COVID-19 related deaths.

-The Public Health District also confirmed Wednesday 20 new coronavirus cases in the county, bringing the current total case number to 14,793.
+The Health District also reported Wednesday 33 new COVID-19 cases in the county, bringing the total number of cases confirmed in Wichita County to 23,018.

 Vaccines in Wichita County

 Please find the number of people in Wichita County who have received the COVID-19 vaccine in Wichita County below: